What are the opportunities for cultural tourism from Europe?

 - Product description

 - Which European markets offer opportunities for cultural tourism?

 - What trends offer opportunities on the European market for cultural tourism?

-- What requirements should your cultural travel product comply with to be allowed on the European market?
+- What requirements should your cultural tourism product comply with to be allowed on the European market?

-- What competition do I face on the European market?
+- What competition do you face on the European market?

 - Through what channels can you get your cultural tourism products on the European market?